Spencer Lawton Jr., Legendary Georgia DA, Dies Aged 81

-Champion for Crime Victims’ Rights
+Champion of Crime Victims’ Rights

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.